SofianeB/B2SAFE-B2STAGE-Training/03-install-B2SAFE.md

 source /etc/irods/service_account.config
 sudo su - $IRODS_SERVICE_ACCOUNT_NAME -s "/bin/bash" -c "cd /opt/eudat/b2safe/packaging/ ; ./install.sh"
 ```
+You need to fill in the following parameters:
+- *SERVER_ID*: The fully qualified name of your server or IP address.
+Note, that when you also plan to install B2STAGE, the server ID has to match the hostname of your gridFTP instance.
+- BASE_URI: The handle server that hosts your handle prefix.
+Here we use *https://epic3.storage.surfsara.nl/v2_test/handles/*
+- USERNAME: This is your handle prefix
+- PREFIX: This is also your handle prefix

 For a testing server you might want to set *AUTHZ_ENABLED* and *MSIFREE_ENABLED* to false.

 ### 3. Python dependencies